Habit 1: Be Proactive Worksheet

 Step 2: Write client information

-Have clients write their name, sex, age, and date at the top of the worksheet.
+Have clients write their name and the date at the top of the worksheet.
 This personalizes the document and sets the stage for meaningful reflection.

-Our Habit 1: Be Proactive Worksheet can be used by various individuals, teachers, professionals, and anyone looking to take control of their lives.
-It is beneficial at the beginning of new projects, during periods of change, or when facing new challenges.
+Individuals, teachers, and professionals can use our first habit of being proactive worksheet and anyone looking to take control of their lives.
+It is beneficial at the beginning of new engagements, during clients' periods of change, or when they face new challenges.
 Here are some instances where it can be helpful:

 Covey, S. R. (2013).
 The 7 habits of highly effective people: Powerful lessons in personal change.
 Simon & Schuster.